nourhkhattab/lcboproject/README.rst

 ======
-LCBO Scraper The Website
+Ontario Alcohol Database The Website
 ======

 This is a scraper that finds all drinks on the lcbo website and stores it along with its price, alcohol content and alcohol content price ratio.

 Todo
 =======
+* Add wine rack
-* add filters for categories
+* Fix multiple categories on Beer Store products
-* find bugs
-* find a way to update regularly
+* Find a way to update regularly
-* add beer store and wine rack
-* provide support for updating